What to expect now that sports betting is legal in North Carolina

 Representatives for Spectrum Center would not comment on the specifics of any plans and what it would look like but noted a full expectation to have something that is both online and in person.

-The legislation, which passed on a bipartisan level and supported early on by Gov. Cooper, has been something that North Carolinians have been wanting for a while now.
+The legislation, passed on a bipartisan level and supported early on by Cooper, has been something North Carolinians have wanted for a while now.

 A new Elon University poll showed that while many people do believe the money from sports wagering would generate useful tax revenues, residents did not think it would stop the illegal betting already happening.